CLadder: Assessing Causal Reasoning in Language Models: Supplementary for Dataset Generation

 \subsection{Formulation of the Query Types}

 Here, we introduce all the query types included in our dataset.

 \paragraph{Rung-1 Queries: Marginal and Conditional Probabilities.} For marginal probabilities, we ask questions about the overall distribution of a variable.
 For conditional probabilities, we ask whether conditioning on one variable increases or decreases the likelihood of another variable.
+For the explaining away questions, we condition on a collider node and ask how that affects the correlation between the two parents.

 \paragraph{Rung-2 Queries: ATE and Adjustment Set.} For ATE questions, we ask whether the treatment ($X=1$) increases or decreases the likelihood of the effect variable $Y=y$.
 For adjustment set questions, we ask whether a set of variables should be adjusted for when estimating the causal effect between treatment and effect.
 By adjusting, we aim to blocked the non-causal paths from the treatments to effect, and hence eliminate spurious correlation.
-For example, to query whether the set {gender} is an adjustment set for the effect of a treatment on recovery, we ask \textit{"To estimate the effect of the treatment on recovery, should we directly look at how the treatment correlates with recovery, or should we look at gender-specific correlation?"}
+For example, to query whether the set {gender} is an adjustment set for the effect of a treatment on recovery, we ask \textit{"To estimate the effect of the treatment on recovery, should we directly look at how the treatment correlates with recovery, or should we look at gender-specific correlation?"} In the collider bias questions, similarly to the explaining away questions, we condition on a collider variable and ask about how an intervention on one of the parents (treatment $X$) affects the other parent (outcome $Y$).
+However since by construction $X$ and $Y$ do not have common causes, the answer to this question is always ``no''.

 \paragraph{Rung-3 Queries: Counterfactual Probability, ATT, NDE, and NIE.} For counterfactual probability, we ask about what would have been the likelihood of $Y=y$, if the treatment variable $X$ had been $x$, given sufficient evidence $e$ such that the query is identifiable.
 For ATT, we ask how the likelihood of $Y=y$ would change for those who received treatment ($X=1$) if there had been no treatment ($X=0$).
 For NDE, we ask whether the $X=1$ directly increases or decreases the likelihood of the $Y=y$, not through any mediators.
 For NIE, we ask whether the treatment (setting $X=1$) increases or decreases the likelihood of $Y=y$ through mediators, not directly.